jungaretti/bacon/README.md

 # Bacon

-Manage DNS records on Porkbun from your favorite terminal.
+Bacon is a tasty DNS manager for Porkbun.

 ## Getting Started

-Bacon uses Porkbun's API to help you manage DNS records from the command line.
-I built Bacon in order to deploy DNS records from source control.
+Bacon uses Porkbun's API to create, delete, and deploy DNS records.

 ### Installation